solgaezhova/solgaezhova/README.md

 ### Hi there 👋 I am Olya.
-A former real estate lawyer, now a <strong>passionate and results-driven Frontend Developer</strong>.
+A former real estate lawyer and linguist, now a <strong>passionate and results-driven Frontend Developer</strong>.

 I have around two years of web development experience with HTML5, CSS3, Bootstrap, JavaScript (ES6), React, and Vue.js.
 I also have some backend working experience with Node.js, Express, MongoDB, and realtional databases.